mathjax/MathJax-test/web/docs/source/manual-testing.rst

   reference and test pages and to switch between the two.
 Be aware that some differences may be hard to detect with the naked eye.

-- For tree reftests, a textarea containing the serialization of the ``<math>`` element is available.
+- For tree reftests, a textarea containing the result of the serialization is available.
 One has to compare these sources.
 You can copy and paste the content of the textareas in two text files and use a `diff tool <http://en.wikipedia.org/wiki/Diff>`_.

 - For load tests, you only have to see if the Web page is loaded without